Fatbirder's Top 1000 Birding Websites

 Yellow Browed Warbler

-Other things of interest throughout the week were numerous sightings of Otter and just down the road from where we staying in Sumburgh hotel garden we had great views of Monarch butterfly.
+Other things of interest throughout the week were numerous sightings of otters, and just down the road from where we were staying in the Sumburgh hotel garden, we had great views of the monarch butterfly.

-What a bird and another old skool blocker falls in the same year as Red Necked.
+What a bird, and another old school blocker falls in the same year as Red Necked.

 This was the third record for Britain the last sightings were: